jpfairbanks/SemanticModels.jl/README.md

 There are a few different forms of knowledge graphs that can be extracted from codes.

-1. The type graph: Vertices are types, edges are functions between types
+1. The type graph: Vertices are types, edges are functions between types see `examples/agenttypes2.jl`.

 2. Vertices are functions and variables, edges represent dataflow, function references variable or function calls function.